 Some buzzwords that come to mind are cushion, support, and stability.
 I’ve got news for you, the most essential comfort feature of a shoe is what you find inside.
 It’s called the insole, in most shoes they are removable.
 Take your current pair of sneakers, yeah go get one, and pull out the insole.
 What did you find?
 Probably something very thin, floppy and flat.
 The thinner that piece of the shoe the less you have for comfort.
 The Good News: there are insoles that are much more supportive and made from high-quality foams that do not break down over time.

 Fun Fact: Stay away from memory foam.
 It might feel good when you put your shoes on initially but over time the pressure you put on this foam compresses and flattens completely.
 There is no rebound in this material when you have been standing on it for long periods of time.

 Many shoes on the market are NOT meant for standing on tile floor for 12+ hours.
 The foams they are made from are meant to wear out quickly.
 We recommend you purchase new shoes every 6 months to refresh your comfort.

 Too much support can actually be a bad thing.
 Too much support can weaken your foot and can cause plantar fasciitis over time.
 While it may feel good at the moment, if you give your foot too much of a crutch it will isolate your foot muscles.

 One example are clogs.
 Maybe you wear them, maybe you’ve tried them on, maybe you’re curious about them.
-These heavy, clunky, eye soars have a lot of arch support.
+These heavy, clunky, eye sores have a lot of arch support.
 I urge you NOT to wear these.
-You may get short-term relief but believe me when I say, this will cause you more pain down the line, not to mention a sprained ankle.
-There is a balance and, as a nurse, you are in a unique position to strengthen your feet and help avoid chronic foot conditions by choosing supportive, but non isolating shoes.
+You may get short-term relief, this will cause you more pain down the line, not to mention a sprained ankle.
+There is a balance and as a nurse, you are in a unique position to strengthen your feet and help avoid chronic foot conditions by choosing supportive, but non-isolating shoes.